Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Introduction

-In summary, our proposed probability path model not only outperforms existing models on several forecasting tasks involving PDEs and other dynamical systems, but it also achieves faster convergence during training.
-Moreover, we require only a few sampling steps during inference.
-This efficiency enhances the practicality of flow matching approaches for real-world applications where computational resources and time are critical constraints.
+Building on previous approaches, we provide a theoretical framework and efficient algorithms tailored to probabilistic forecasting of high-dimensional spatio-temporal dynamics using flow matching in latent space.
+Within this framework, we demonstrate that our probability path model outperforms existing models across several forecasting tasks involving PDEs, achieving faster convergence during training and requiring fewer sampling steps during inference.
+These advances enhance the practicality of flow matching approaches for real-world applications, particularly in scenarios where computational resources and time are critical constraints.
 Our main contributions are the following.

-\begin{itemize} \item \textbf{Theoretical Framework and Efficient Algorithms:} We present a theoretical framework and efficient algorithms for applying flow matching in latent space to the probabilistic forecasting of dynamical systems (see Algorithms \ref{alg:training}-\ref{alg:sampling}), extending the approach of \cite{lipman2022flow} and \cite{davtyan2023efficient}.
-Our approach is specifically tailored for time series data, enabling effective modeling of complex temporal dependencies inherent in dynamical systems.

-\item \textbf{Novel Probability Path Model:} We propose a new probability path model (see Section \ref{subsect_newpath}) specifically designed for modeling dynamical systems data.
-We provide intuitions to understand why our model leads to smoother training loss curve and faster convergence when compared to other models.
-We also provide theoretical insights to show that the variance of the vector field (VF) generating our proposed path can be lower than that of the optimal transport VF proposed by \cite{lipman2022flow} for sufficiently correlated spatio-temporal samples (see Theorem \ref{thm_variance} in App. \ref{app_proof}).

-\item \textbf{Empirical Validation:} We provide extensive empirical results to demonstrate that our proposed probability path model can outperform other flow matching models on several forecasting tasks involving PDEs and other dynamical systems (see Section \ref{sect_exp}).
-Our results demonstrate that the proposed probability path model outperforms existing flow matching models, achieving faster convergence during training and improved predictive performance. \end{itemize}
+\begin{itemize} \item \textbf{Theoretical Framework and Efficient Algorithms:} We present a theoretical framework and efficient algorithms for applying flow matching in latent space to the probabilistic forecasting of dynamical systems (see Algorithms \ref{alg:training}-\ref{alg:sampling}), extending the approach of \citep{lipman2022flow} and \citep{davtyan2023efficient}.
+Our approach is specifically tailored for time series data, enabling effective modeling of complex temporal dependencies inherent in dynamical systems. \item \textbf{Novel Probability Path Model:} Using dynamical optimal transport and the Schr{\"o}dinger's bridge perspective (see Theorem \ref{thm_optimal_path}), we motivate and propose a new probability path model (see Section \ref{subsect_newpath}) specifically designed for modeling dynamical systems data.
+We provide theoretical insights to show that the variance of the vector field (VF) generating our proposed path can be lower than that of the optimal transport (OT) VF proposed by \citep{lipman2022flow} for sufficiently correlated spatio-temporal samples (see Theorem \ref{thm_variance}).
+We further provide intuitions to understand why our model leads to smoother training loss curve and faster convergence compared to other models. \item \textbf{Empirical Validation:} We provide extensive empirical results to demonstrate that our proposed probability path model can outperform other models on several forecasting tasks involving PDEs (see Section \ref{sect_exp}).
+Our results demonstrate that the proposed probability path model outperforms existing flow matching models, achieving faster convergence during training and improved predictive performance across several evaluation metrics, while requiring fewer sampling steps. \end{itemize}